nazarioricardo/nazarioricardo/README.md

 It also happens to be the README for my personal website's repository.

-If you wanna run it locally (for some reason) skip a bit further down.
+If you wanna run my site locally (for some reason) skip a bit further down.
 Otherwise, read a bit about me.

 ## A Bit About Me.